 COVID-19: 5 top lessons learned in healthcare

-With COVID-19 vaccines widely available and infection rates going down, healthcare providers have successfully moved past the worst of the pandemic.
+With COVID-19 vaccines widely available, healthcare providers may have moved past the worst of the pandemic.

 In response to the public health emergency, practices made sweeping changes to the way they deliver care, manage billing, and communicate with patients.
 While certain changes were suitable for the short-term, others have paved the way for long-term practice improvements.

 Read on for five of the top COVID-19 lessons learned in healthcare.

 Offering virtual visits

 As providers and patients sought alternatives to in-person visits, telehealth experienced a boom during the pandemic.
 By March 2021, 61.1% of Americans had completed a telehealth appointment, compared to just 19.5% a year before, according to a study by Sykes Enterprises.